| | |

 These companies are going the extra mile to create exceptional customer experiences, such as YOOBIC client Adore Me with their free 45 minute, one-on-one consultation with a lingerie specialist.

 The key to success here is team training.
 Store associates are brand ambassadors, and that means they have to be friendly, engaged, and have impeccable product knowledge.

 By providing targeted, gamified microlearning for your teams, you can help them put their best foot forward and create that strong sense of customer loyalty brands need to continue to grow.

 The most important thing to remember here is that, in the process of scaling their store network, digital natives don’t abandon the disruptive spirit that made them successful in the first place.
 Scaling up can be difficult, but by applying their innovative approach to store operations, making the transition from online to omnichannel needn’t be such a struggle.

 Ace & Tate, Adore Me and Pixi Beauty are already using YOOBIC to help scale their brands globally (in 28 languages!).
-If you’re ready to #RetailSmarter with us too, request a personalized demo here.
+If you’re ready to #RetailSmarter with us too, request your free personalized demo below.